 For errors involving alternate enumeration, the note should be placed in the staff note box since alt enumeration does not show up in the public view:

 *****If you receive a publication that continually has enumeration errors, you may contact the publisher and try to get the issue resolved if there is solid contact info, however in most cases, it is more convenient to simply drop the enumeration and just check in by cover date, if the cover date is consistent (which in most cases, it is).
-Consult with the Serials Processing Specialist on how to proceed with titles that have continuous misnumbering, who will make the final decision on how to solve the problem and perform the necessary card maintenance.*****
+Consult with the Receiving Specialist on how to proceed with titles that have continuous misnumbering, who will make the final decision on how to solve the problem and perform the necessary card maintenance.*****

 SIMPLE CHANGES IN ENUMERATION

 Occasionally, you will encounter a change in enumeration that does not involve a misnumbering, frequency change, or skipped issue, but simply a change in how the publisher numbers issues.
 However, these situations will often accompany a cover date change.
 These situations are rare, but when they happen they require card maintenance.
-When this occurs (generally at the start of a new volume or year), please pass the issue along to the Serials Processing Specialist for processing of the enumeration change before proceeding with check-in.
+When this occurs (generally at the start of a new volume or year), please pass the issue along to the Receiving Specialist for processing of the enumeration change before proceeding with check-in.

 Useful examples of this have occurred in the publications Bicycling and Landscape.